CharlieMc0/universal-token-launcher/design-docs/backend-structure.md

 ## 1. Database Architecture

 We will use **PostgreSQL** as our primary relational database.
-Data is normalized to avoid redundancy, with separate tables for token configurations, distribution records, deployment logs, and bridge transactions.
+Data is normalized to avoid redundancy, with separate tables for token configurations, distribution records, deployment logs, and transfer transactions.
 Key tables include:

 ### 1.1.
 Users (Optional)
 *Purpose:* Store minimal user metadata if needed (wallet addresses).